 \section{Abstract}

 Blind quantum computation (BQC) protocols enable quantum algorithms to be executed on third-party quantum agents while keeping the data and algorithm confidential.
 The previous proposals for measurement-based BQC require preparing a highly entangled cluster state.
 In this paper, we show that such a requirement is not necessary.
-Our protocol only requires pre-shared bell pairs between delegated quantum agents, and there is no requirement of any classical or quantum information exchange between agents during the execution.
-Our proposal requires fewer quantum resources than previous proposals by removing the universal cluster state.
+Our protocol only requires pre-shared bell pairs between delegated quantum agents, and there is no requirement for any classical or quantum information exchange between agents during the execution.
+Our proposal requires fewer quantum resources than previous proposals by eliminating the need for a universal cluster state.